PatrikJantosovic/PLSQLDeveloper_Plugin_pvys/README.md

 - Get list of edited files for given task, only from last commit

 ## Installation
+- Make sure java is on your PATH
-- Unzip files from Release section in this repository to Plugins folder of your PL/SQL Developer installation
+- Copy .dll from Release section in this repository to Plugins folder of your PL/SQL Developer installation
-- That is all
+- Go to the linked github project and install it

 ## Usage
 - As of now, plugin expects you to have the Task ID / Commit hash stored in your clipboard